 In some cases online therapy is not a suitable method for what the client is facing.
 In this case I will always discus this with you openly and if need me refer you on to a therapist who will suit your specific needs.

 I'm going to say "no" in the majority of cases.
 It normally takes a few sessions for you to become aware of changes and improvements in your life.
 Change, acceptance, shame, guilt, denial ..... boy these are difficult emotions.
 It takes time.

 Quite often counselling and therapy can initially be painful but rest assured that I will try my upmost to ensure you are safe by the end of your session.

-Different people will get different results from their therapy experience.
 Recent studies from the International Centre For Clinical Excellence showed that 80% of clients in Counselling and Therapy end up better off than those who didn’t seek help.
 Sometimes the results are not always immediate, so you may think it's not working.

 Therapy is a process - on occasions you may feel annoyed or angry with your therapist.
 It is worth talking through any possible rupture, even though it may feel a little awkward.
 It may help you explore blocks or patterns in your life.